nhonvo/WindowFormHandOn/README.md

 # WindowFormHandOn

+C# is a object oriented programming language, the power that is well as developed by Microsoft, C # is the start section for their .NET plan.
+If you want you to start learn c# or review c# this repo for you.
+Repo has a lot of exercises from easy to hard.

-The repository is a tutorial about Winform(C#) with 7 steps:
+We have a tutorial about Winform(C#) with 7 steps:

 1. Console app
 2. Programing basic window form